Module 3 - Trouble Shooting Performance and Implementing a Standard Operating Environment

 Automate the Cleanup of old content views

 The number of Content View versions will continue to grow as Satellite continues to be utilized in an organization.
-In the past manual or scripted intevention was required to clean these obseleted Content Views up.
+In the past, manual or scripted intervention was required to clean these obsoleted Content Views up.
 Today, Satellite has automated tooling to perform these actions.

 Scenario